 On 29 April 2021, Microsoft released a report on 25 critical memory allocation flaws in internet-of-things (IoT) and operational technology (OT) devices that are commonly connected to industrial, medical, and enterprise networks.

-- The most severe of the flaws has been assigned a CVSS v3 score of 9.8.
+The most severe flaw has been assigned a CVSS v3 score of 9.8.

 Why it's important

-- Check CISA advisory for a complete list of vulnerable products, as well as the patches currently available.
+Check the CISA advisory for a complete list of vulnerable products, as well as the patches currently available.